Manual installation of Nomad Enterprise

 }

 Obtain the Nomad Enterprise License File from your HashiCorp account team.
 This file contains a license key unique to your environment.
-The file will be named something like nomad.hclic
+Name the file nomad.hclic.

-Keep this file handy, as you will need it later in the installation process.
+Keep this file on hand, as it is needed later in the installation process.

-To interact with your Nomad cluster, you’ll need to install the Nomad binary.
+To interact with your Nomad cluster, install the Nomad binary.
 Follow the steps for your OS on the Install Nomad(opens in new tab) documentation page.

 Infrastructure bootstrapping

-Create the necessary infrastructure for your Nomad cluster, with the tooling available at your disposal best suited for the job - e.g. for bare metal machines that would be PXE boot or an automated provisioning system such as Canonical MaaS or Tinkerbell; for virtual machines that would be Terraform.
-Ensure that the servers have the necessary network connectivity and storage available, and set up any related infrastructure (such as load balancers, firewall and switch configs, DNS entries, etc).
+Create the necessary infrastructure for your Nomad cluster.
+Use the most appropriate tooling such as bare metal machines via PXE boot, or an automated provisioning system such as Canonical MaaS or Tinkerbell.
+For virtual machines, use Terraform.
+Ensure that the servers have the necessary network connectivity and storage available, and set up any related infrastructure (such as load balancers, firewall, and switch configurations, DNS entries, etc.)

 Create necessary directories